opentargets/terraform-google-opentargets-platform/README.md

    - **TODO** Step, terraform plan analysis
    - **TODO** Step, terraform apply

+#### Disclaimer
+Infrastructure visual diagrams use AWS icons and visual elements, but their meaning in Open Targets Google Cloud Infrastructure is the same, from the conceptual point of view.

 # Copyright
 Copyright 2014-2018 Biogen, Celgene Corporation, EMBL - European Bioinformatics Institute, GlaxoSmithKline and Wellcome Sanger Institute